Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 Anyway, we'll get to that.

-But we got some more audio sound bites here on the whole Elizabeth Edwards John Edwards situation.
+But we got some more audio soundbites here on the whole Elizabeth Edwards, John Edwards situation.

-Let's go to slay the nation.
+Let's go to Slay the Nation.

 John Edwards and his wife come out.

-She says that her cancer has come back, but he's going to keep on with the campaign where you surprised David Brooks.
+She says that her cancer has come back, but he's going to keep on with a campaign where you surprise David Brooks that this became something people sort of talked about.

-I've I found out rather odd Bob, how could you had a press conference, Bob?
+Bob, how could you had a press conference, Bob?

-What what's everybody supposed to do about it?
+What's everybody supposed to do about it?

-Schieffer found it odd, everybody was talking about it.
+Everybody was talking about it.

-I was saying I don't want to talk about a woman facing really sobering odds in a political sense.
+I was saying, I don't want to talk about a woman facing really sobering odds in a political sense.

-Well, I'll talk about privately.
+Well, I'll talk about it privately.

-But they're talking everyone's talking about publicly.
+But everyone's talking about it publicly.

 Yeah, political analysis on someone's really horrible disease.